 View this post on Instagram

 This idea, that things closer to you are brighter and easier to see, goes hand-in-hand with values in compositions.
-Things that are high contrast (a combination of light tones and dark tones) are more eye-catching than low contrast.
+Things that are in high contrast (a combination of light tones and dark tones) are more eye-catching than low contrast.
 In the above painting by artist Adem Potaş, the trees in the backdrop practically disappear because their tone is nearly the same as the rest of the sky.

 Learn How to Create Your Own Perspective Drawings